brsynth/dAMN/README.md

 # AMN2 — Hybrid Neural Network for Dynamical FBA

 **AMN2** is a hybrid machine learning model that combines:
-- A neural network for metabolic flux inference, and
+- A neural network for metabolic flux inference;
-- A dynamical FBA to simulate metabolite and biomass evolution over time.
+- A dynamical FBA to simulate metabolite and biomass evolution over time

 It is designed to predict **time-course biomass growth** under various **media conditions**, integrating stoichiometry and transport constraints from genome-scale metabolic models (GEMs).

+Applied on [Millard et al. 2021](https://elifesciences.org/articles/63661) dataset in *E.coli*.

 ---